tweag/python-monorepo-example/2019-06-27-cpp-considered-harmful.md

 evaluate each branch of the preprocessor?
-Like unrestricted `goto` allowing labels pretty much anywhere, CPP conditionals can appear anywhere at all: module headers, import declarations, in the middle of an expression, or indeed abitrary *different* combinations of these in each branch of a conditional.
+Like unrestricted `goto` allowing labels pretty much anywhere, CPP conditionals can appear anywhere at all: module headers, import declarations, in the middle of an expression, or indeed arbitrary *different* combinations of these in each branch of a conditional.
 Each branch need not be syntactically correct, with balanced parentheses and well-scoped names.
 Parsing becomes a very complicated problem.